microsoft/vscode-docs/docs/languages/typescript.md

 ![Hover for a lodash function](images/typescript/hover.png)

-You can also show the hover info at the current cursor position with the `kb(editor.action.showHover)` keyboard shortcut.
+You can also show the hover information at the current cursor position with the `kb(editor.action.showHover)` keyboard shortcut.

 ### Signature help